What are the Criteria for a PhD?

 Every PhD project is different, which means it can be hard to judge the quality of your research when there is nothing to directly compare it to.
 However, all PhDs are assessed against the same broad core values.

-To make sure your research remains focused, it is important to understand what universities are looking for.
-This page will take you through the key criteria for PhD research to help make sure your work remains on track.
+To make sure your research remains focused, it is important to understand what universities require from PhD students.
+This page will take you through the conditions you'll need to meet to get a PhD to make sure your research remains on track.

 There are a couple of different things that are assessed during a PhD.
 Some universities will require students to track their skill development throughout their degree, highlighting areas of improvement.
 This will usually mean that the student will be expected to take part in a few training opportunities, outreach events or even short-term internships.
 The most important thing, however, is the completion of a thesis.